ardbytes/ardbytes.github.io/_posts/2025-09-18-ddia-references.markdown

 between two processes.
 [This article][mqus] by Leandro describes a simple yet interesting approach to buidling a message broker using only two Unix signals.

+### Chapter 5: Replication

+When a single database node cannot handle the load, it must be scaled to multiple nodes.
+A single node accepts writes with multiple replicated nodes handling reads.
+When this write-accepting node fails, then one of the readers must be promoted to accept writes.
+The write-accepting node is called a leader.
+The Improving MySQL Cluster Uptime [article][ua] describes how automatic failover helped in improving relability of Uber's database cluster.

 [ch]: https://www.youtube.com/watch?v=UF9Iqmg94tk
 [ds1]: https://www.youtube.com/watch?v=oWgLjhM-6XE&list=PLrS21S1jm43igE57Ye_edwds_iL7ZOAG4